Mixing Properties for Hom-Shifts and the Distance between Walks on Associated Graphs: Some Mixing Conditions for Hom-Shifts

 To prove that if $\H$ is connected and not bipartite then $X^d_\H$ is mixing, the only place we used the fact that the graph $\H$ is not bipartite is to conclude that $\H^d_{n,walk}$ is also not bipartite.
 If $\H$ is connected and bipartite then $\H^d_{n,walk}$ is also connected and bipartite; there exists $K\in \N$ such that for any $p, q\in \H^{d}_{n, walk}$ and $k>K$ there is a walk from $p$ to $q$ of length either $k$ or $k+1$.
 It follows that $X_1$ and $X_2$ are mixing SFTs for the $(2\Z)^d$ action.
 So we have the following proposition:

 \begin{corollary} If $\H$ is a bipartite connected graph then $X^d_\H$ is a disjoint union of two conjugate mixing SFTs with respect to the $(2\Z)^d$ action. \end{corollary}

 This is reminiscent of the case for $d=1$, where if $X$ is an irreducible SFT of period $p$ then it can be written as disjoint union of $p$ conjugate mixing SFTs with respect to the $p\Z$ action (\cite[Exercise 4.5.6]{LM}).
 We shall state similar conclusions in Corollary \ref{corollary:bipartite2zdactionblock} for some stronger mixing properties.
-We remark that the group $(2\Z)^d$ (which is of index $2^d$ in $\Z^d$) can be replaced by any subgroup of even index in these results.
+We remark that the group $(2\Z)^d$ (which is of index $2^d$ in $\Z^d$) can be replaced by any subgroup contained in the same partite class as $\m 0$ in these results.
 However for the ease of notation and understanding, we will work with the group $(2\Z)^d$ instead.